Pregnancy Smoothies Recipe: Top 10 to Boost Your Prenatal Glow

 Mamas-to-be are at an increased risk for dehydration and thus maintaining electrolyte balance in the body is super important!

 This vitamin has been making headlines over the past few years - and for good reason!
+It helps with bone formation and cell division - two very important things in pregnancy.

 And - you probably aren’t getting enough from your prenatal vitamin and foods alone.
 Most prenatal vitamins have only 400 IUs of vitamin D and the American Pregnancy Association states that new studies are recommending supplementing 4000 IUs per day!